 The Great Library – or as some call it, the City of Books – is a lone tower suspended in a dark, boundless void.
 There is no sun, no stars, no moon, or even sky in this land.
 What holds this acropolis aloft remains a mystery.
 Yet within the Tower itself, there exist a plethora of sentient beings made of paper, ink, and magic.

-The Great Library is home to a special collection of books gathered from realms connected to the Forest of Doors and the Fracture.
+The Great Library is home to a special collection of books gathered from realms connected to the Forest of Doors.
+The Restricted Section contains books from realms connected to the Fracture.
 Their caretaker, the Great Librarian, has imbued his collection with so much of his own attention and energy that they have come to life: they have become magical creatures that can talk and even move about under their own power.
-As time went on, these animate tomes became more and more “real” under the Librarian’s care; they grew in size and began to mimic the human form, becoming known as Page Folk: humanoid beings, who are, for all intents and purposes, made of paper and ink.
+As time went on, these animated tomes became more and more “real” under the Librarian’s care; they grew in size and began to mimic the human form, becoming known as Page Folk: humanoid beings, who are, for all intents and purposes, made of paper and ink.

 The Restricted Section

-As living books, Page Folk receive a five-point discount when buying their first level of Scholarship.
-Thanks to the maze-like stacks of the Great Library, Page Folk also receive a five-point discount when buying their first level of Survival.
-Furthermore, Pagefolk receive a five-point discount when buying their first level of Annotations of the Great Index.
-Due to their solid, enchanted forms, Page Folk increase their maximum Vitality by 1.
+As living books, Page Folk receive a 5 CP discount when buying their first level of Scholarship.
+Thanks to the maze-like stacks of the Great Library, Page Folk also receive a 5 CP discount when buying their first level of Survival.
+Furthermore, Page Folk receive a 5 CP discount when buying their first level of their magic school: Annotations of the Great Index.
+Due to their solid, enchanted forms, Page Folk increase their maximum Vitality by 1 and have a permanent level of Enhanced Healing.
 Page Folk may eat and drink as normal, and for roleplaying purposes reading any text will also help serve as sustenance.

 Finally, any fire damage effect that is taken by a Page Folk also counts as double the damage of the effect, if not defended against.